Inflation Reduction Act: Florida

 The state of Florida received $3.75 million for urban forests and nature conservation, $209,000 for fighting pollution, and $78.7 million to protect the state from climate change impacts (the third amount is from the Infrastructure Investment and Jobs Act and the Inflation Reduction Act combined).

-However, the governor, Ron DeSantis, refused to accept $346 million for rebates to homeowners who will want to retrofit their houses for energy efficiency, $3 million to fight pollution, a program for helping low income people buy solar panels as well as $24 million from the Infrastructure Investment and Jobs Act for improving sewage systems in rural areas.
+However, Florida's governor, Ron DeSantis, refused to accept $346 million for rebates to homeowners who will want to retrofit their houses for energy efficiency, $3 million to fight pollution, a program for helping low income people buy solar panels as well as $24 million from the Infrastructure Investment and Jobs Act for improving sewage systems in rural areas.
 DeSantis later reversed course and attempted to reclaim some of the rejected home energy rebate funds.

 The money can go to local cities and authorities.
 Three cities in Florida accepted some amounts.
 Other states want to take the money forfeited by Florida for themselves, namely Rhode Island and Kentucky.

 The funds for the rebates were requested by the Florida state energy office and the legislature, but DeSantis vetoed them.
 He is the only governor who did so.
 The program was intended to help people to lower their energy bills and create jobs.
 Half of the money would have gone to low-income households.
 Making a house more energy efficient can cut utility bills by 25% for an average family in Florida.
 Part of the money would have gone to weatherization of houses.